mtresearcher/moses-online/README.md

 	3. "w_learningrate <rate>" : is the learning rate for online algorithm to update the weight of online feature

-There are different online learning algorithms implemented to update the feature weights.
+There are different online learning algorithms implemented to update the features and feature weights.

-	1. features : Perceptron
+	1. update only additional feature : Perceptron

-	2. weights : MIRA("-w_algorithm mira"), SparseMira ("-w_algorithm mira -use_sparse_features")
+	2. update features and weights : MIRA("-w_algorithm mira"), SparseMira ("-w_algorithm mira -use_sparse_features")
+	3. update only feature weights with MIRA : "-w_algorithm onlyMira"

 Input can be of two types.